Brikwerk/Brikwerk/README.md

 Hey, I'm Reece 👋 and thanks for stopping by!

 My interests and work lie in teaching computers about visual concepts in the real world.
 Currently, I'm focusing on training a computer to understand what something is and where it might be within a given image or video.
-During my spare time, I like tinkering with Linux systems, dabbling in task automation, and exploring web technologies.
+During idle time, I like tinkering with Linux systems, dabbling in task automation, and exploring web technologies.

 ## Connect